kali-linex/linex/Documentation/usb/gadget_multi.rst

 .....

-To make Windows select RNDIS drivers for the first function in the gadget, one needs to use the [[file:linux.inf]] file provided with this document.
+To make Windows select RNDIS drivers for the first function in the gadget, one needs to use the [[file:linex.inf]] file provided with this document.
 It "attaches" Window's RNDIS driver to the first interface of the gadget.